 What Are DMR Simplex Frequencies?

-Standard settings for most DMR simplex channels:
+Typical settings for most DMR simplex channels:

-- Color Code (CC): 1 (default in most regions)
+- Color Code (CC): 1

-- Time Slot (TS): 1 (unless otherwise noted)
+- Timeslot (TS): 1 (unless otherwise noted)

-- Talkgroup (TG): 99 (widely used as the “simplex” talkgroup)
+- Talkgroup (TG): 99

 DMR Simplex Frequencies by IARU Region